MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering: Experiments

 \subsection{Task Definition}

-Given a question $q^{l}$ in language $l$, the task is to produce a prediction ${p^{l} \in {\{\text{No Answer, Yes, No, Text Answer}\}}}$, where a Text Answer is a span of tokens in the corresponding language. $p^{l}$ can be obtained by any method, extracted from a document, generated, or derived from a knowledge graph.
-Wherever possible, textual answers are accompanied by Wikidata QIDs, for entity linking and evaluating knowledge graph approaches.
-These QIDs also enable automatic (trivial and accurate) translations for most answers into any Wikipedia language, beyond those in \mkqa{}, through Wikidata.
+Given a question $q^{l}$ in language $l$, the task is to produce a prediction ${p^{l} \in {\{\text{No Answer, Text Answer}\}}}$, where a Text Answer is a sequence of tokens in the corresponding language. $p^{l}$ can be obtained by any method, extracted from a document, generated, or derived from a knowledge graph.

-For evaluation using \mkqa{} answers, every question $q^{l}_i$ from $i \in [1,10000]$ is accompanied by a set of valid annotations $a^{l}_i$ per language.
-Every prediction $p^{l}_i$ is scored based on exact match (\textsc{EM}) and text token overlap \textsc{F1}, as with previous open QA datasets.
+For evaluation using \mkqa{} gold answers, every question $q^{l}_i$ from $i \in [1,10000]$ is accompanied by a set of valid annotations $a^{l}_i$ per language.
+Every prediction $p^{l}_i$ is scored based on exact match (\textsc{EM}) and token overlap \textsc{F1}, as with previous open-retrieval QA datasets.
 The official evaluation script also ingests a ``No Answer probability" for each example.
-If the probability is above a chosen threshold value then the prediction defaults to No Answer instead of the provided textual or Yes/No answer.
-As we vary this threshold from 0 to 1 the predictions vary from entirely No Answer to gradually predicting more and more real answers.
-The official \textsc{EM} and \textsc{F1} metrics are computed for the best threshold over these No Answer probabilities.
-In the case of textual answers, language-specific normalization (removing whitespace, punctuation, and articles) are applied to both the prediction and gold answers.
-Our task setup closely mirrors the \gnq{} short answer setup, though our evaluation metric is slightly different.
-We report the ``textual" (token overlap) F1 score per example and average those at the best-threshold. \gnq{} computes dataset level precision and recall using a discrete notion of correctness (exact match on index spans), and from these derives an F1 score at the best-threshold.
+If the probability is above a chosen threshold value then the prediction defaults to No Answer instead of the provided Textual Answer.
+As this threshold varies from 0 to 1 the predictions shift from entirely No Answer to all textual answers.
+We follow \gnq{} in reporting the best \textsc{F1} over the range of thresholds, to remove threshold tuning as a factor in evaluation.
+A best threshold is computed and applied per language, where each example receives a ``textual" (token overlap) F1 after language-specific normalization (removing whitespace, punctuation, and articles) is applied to both the prediction and gold answers.
+Finally, the official per-language \textsc{F1} is computed as the mean of example F1s, and the official Macro Average \textsc{F1} is the mean of per-language \textsc{F1} scores.